confinlay/P2P-Network-Model/ReadME.md

 # Implementation details

 My model was implemented using socket programming in Python.
 This involved using the socket library built-in to the python programming language.
-The use of this library was minimal to our design, functions called were limited to socket binding, connecting client to peer and vice versa, and sending messages.
+The use of this library was minimal to my design, functions called were limited to socket binding, connecting client to peer and vice versa, and sending messages.
 All HTTP-style messaging and header configuration was done explicitly for this use case.

-To model our distributed hash table as well as the locating, requesting, and receiving of files, I used the titles and contents of 12 poems as my key-value pairs.
+To model my distributed hash table as well as the locating, requesting, and receiving of files, I used the titles and contents of 12 poems as my key-value pairs.
 This means that the user requests a poem using its title and, if the peer has the file, it will return the contents of the poem via the command line.
 This decision was made so that my model was accessible for testing, and so that it was immediately obvious whether the network was functioning correctly or not.
 In a real-life application, these pairs would be replaced with actual files and corresponding hashes.

 While my video demo showcased my distributed network transferring files between 4 devices, my implementation is set up by default to run locally.
 This means that all 6 peers running the server script will be located at ports 5050-5055 on a single device, and the peer running the client script will be located on the same device.
 This can be easily changed by altering the database of peer addresses, as was done for my demo.